deep-entertainment/safehouse/design/Safe House - Game Design Document.md

 >
 > (beat)
 >
-> Ugh, now what was my PIN again.
-I always forget those.
+> Ugh, it needs to be reset because of the crash.
+There's this tiny button on the side.
+I need something small.
+Like a paper clip or needle or something.

-#### PUZZLE 1.3: Finding the PIN
+#### PUZZLE 1.3: Resetting the phone

 Click the suitcase again and unpack further.
 Following items are unpacked: